Draylar/stonecutter-tweaks/README.md

 This is a Fabric mod for 1.15.2 that solves the above issue.

-Public Domain, do what you want.
+CC0, do what you want.
 Let me know if there are any other vital stonecutter tweaks I'm missing.
 Required on the client and server.